blocklet/create-blocklet/template-static/react/README.md

 ## Deploy

-- If you want to deploy this blocklet to local abtnode, you can use `npm run deploy` command.
+- If you want to deploy this blocklet to local abtnode, you can use `blocklet deploy .blocklet/bundle` command(Make sure the blocklet is bundled before deployment.)
+  > Or you can simply use `npm run deploy` command.
 - If you want to deploy this blocklet to remote abtnode, you can use the command below.

   ```shell